kristjanfale/Movie-Seat-Booking/README.md

 ## Project Specifications

 - Display UI with movie select, screen, seats, legend & seat info
+- To select seats, user must first select a movie
 - User can select/deselect seats
 - User can not select occupied seats
 - Number of seats and price will update